I echo the words of Paul in Galatians 4:16, “Am I therefore become your enemy, because I tell you the truth?”

 Again on December 25 of this year the majority of the Christian world (Christendom) will celebrate the birth of Christ through many handed down traditions including, setting up a decorated tree, exchanging gifts, spreading folk tales about Santa Claus, festivities, lighting decorations, just to name a few, and the most common of greetings – Merry Christmas.

 Where does the annual celebration of Christmas come from?
-You might be amazed at what can be found in the Bible regarding the origin of Christmas and finding out the actual season of Christ’s birth.
+You might be amazed at what can be found in the Bible regarding the true origin of Christmas and find out the actual season of Christ’s birth.
 It is a LITTLE KNOWN FACT OF THE BIBLE.

 Few people realize that the origins of a form of Christmas was pagan & celebrated in Europe long before anyone there had heard of Jesus Christ.

-No one knows what day Jesus Christ was born on.
+No one knows what day Jesus Christ was born.
 From the biblical description, most historians believe that his birth probably occurred in September, approximately six months after Passover.
-One thing they agree on is that it is very unlikely that Jesus was born in December, since the bible records shepherds tending their sheep in the fields on that night.
+One thing they agree on is that it is very unlikely that Jesus was born in December since the Bible records shepherds tending their sheep in the fields on that night.

 This is quite unlikely to have happened during a cold Judean winter.
 So why do we celebrate Christ’s birthday as Christmas, on December the 25th?

 The answer lies in the pagan origins of Christmas.
 In ancient Babylon, the feast of the Son of Isis (Goddess of Nature) was celebrated on December 25.
 Raucous partying, gluttonous eating and drinking, and gift-giving were traditions of this feast.